LihanChen2004/ros2_with_vscode/README.md

 - Communicate Pylance where to get additional information for code analysis and auto completion
 - Path to `.env` file where additional environmental variables can be entered
 - Code analysis mode (**Info**: stric is too pedantic)
   - VsCode will use both Pylance and Ruff to lint your code every time you save
-- Set `black` as code formatter
+- Set `ruff` as code formatter
   - You can format a file by either right click->Format document or `Ctrl+Shift+I`
   - It is also possible for you to configure vscode to format every time you save.
-Simply add `        "editor.formatOnSave": true` to your `settings.json`
+Simply add `"editor.formatOnSave": true` to your `settings.json`

 ## Tasks